rishabh0203iitr/Genetic-Algorithm-tuned-Deep-Neural-Network/README.md

 # Genetic Algorithm tuned Deep Neural Network
- using Genetic Algorithm to optimize the weights in a deep neural network
+ Using Genetic Algorithm to optimize the weights in a deep neural network

 This program aims to train a neural network for classification, on MNIST dataset.